 The entry-level Doctor of Physical Therapy (DPT) program prepares students to diagnose, evaluate, and treat movement-related disorders in a variety of clinical and community settings.
-DPT students gain hands-on experience through 42 weeks of clinical internships throughout the three-year program.
+The program is three years in duration, full-time and year-round, beginning in July of each year.

-Graduates provide professional service in a variety of clinical and community settings, including hospital, rehabilitation centers, pediatric and geriatric settings, home health agencies, schools, sports, orthopedic settings and community agencies.
+Graduates of the program provide professional service in a variety of clinical and community settings, including hospital, rehabilitation centers, pediatric and geriatric settings, home health agencies, schools, sports, orthopedic settings and community agencies.

 We also offer exceptional undergraduate students the admissions option of a 3+3 Baccalaureate/Doctor of Physical Therapy to earn both degrees in six years instead of seven.

 The DPT program is accredited by the *Commission on Accreditation in Physical Therapy Education.
 Learn more about the program outcomes and essential functions, or feel free to provide feedback, concerns or complaints regarding the program.

 *The Doctor of Physical Therapy Program at Temple University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org